This book explores how political quotas mandating inclusion of marginalized groups socially impact the intergroup relations.

-Simon Chauchard is an assistant professor in the Government department at Dartmouth College, New Hampshire, where he is a faculty affiliate in the Asia and Middle Eastern Studies program.
+Simon Chauchard is an assistant professor in the Department of Government at Dartmouth College, New Hampshire, where he is a faculty affiliate in the Asia and Middle Eastern Studies program.
 Recent works have appeared in Political Opinion Quarterly, the American Political Science Review and Comparative Political Studies.

 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.